 - Floss – As soon as two adjacent teeth appear in the infant’s mouth, cavities can form between the teeth.
 Ask the pediatric dentist for advice on the best way to floss the infant’s teeth.
-Floss picks may be used on younger children.

 - Pacifier use – Pacifiers are a soothing tool for infants.
 If you decide to purchase a pacifier, choose an orthodontically correct model (you can ask the pediatric dentist for recommendations).
 Be sure not to dip pacifiers in honey or any other sweet liquid.
-It is best to limit pacifier use to nap and bedtime and to stop its use by age 2.

 - Use drinking glasses – Baby bottles and sippy cups are largely responsible for infant and toddler tooth decay.
 Both permit a small amount of liquid to repeatedly enter the mouth.
 Consequently, sugary liquid (milk, soda, juice, formula, breast milk or sweetened water) is constantly swilling around in the infant’s mouth, fostering bacterial growth and expediting tooth decay.
 Only offer water in sippy cups, and discontinue their use after the infant’s first birthday.